 ART 491.
-INDEPENDENT STUDY
+INDEPENDENT STUDY 1-8 sh

-Art majors and minors may pursue a program of advanced study and individual exploration in studio art or art history.
+Art majors and minors may pursue a program of advanced study and individual exploration in studio art.
 Proposals for independent study should be prepared and submitted in the semester prior to enrollment.
 The instructor may require class attendance.
 Maximum eight semester hours of credit.
 Permission of art faculty.

-ART 495.
+ART 495/496.
 THESIS SEMINAR